sleuthkit/sleuthkit/framework/docs/tsk_analyzeimg.1.md

 # DESCRIPTION

 tsk_anlayzeimg is a command line tool that uses the Sleuth Kit Framework to analyze a disk image.
-The Sleuth Kit Framework can import plug-in modules to analyze the disk contents.  tsk_analyzeimg runs a file analysis pipeline on each file in the disk image and runs a post-processing pipeline after all files have been analyzed.
+The types of analysis that will occur will depend on what modules have been loaded into the pipelines. tsk_analyzeimg runs a file analysis pipeline on each file in the disk image and runs a post-processing pipeline after all files have been analyzed.

 tsk_analyzeimg uses simple implementations of the framework services.
 It stores data in a SQLite database and uses a simple first in, first out queing method for the scheduler.